The Computer and Information Sciences Department offers a Masters degree

 Blending the analytical, practical and theoretical, the Master's program in

 Computer Science begins with a solid foundation in computing, information and

 systems.
 Students work closely with a faculty in such specialties as

 communication and networks, telecommunication network design, object-oriented

-databases for large systems, artificial intelligence, information retrieval
+databases for large systems, artificial intelligence, data mining, cybersecurity, bioinformatics, information retrieval

 systems, and the design and analysis of algorithms.